Our reservation staff are available Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

 We will be spending a full day here.

-When onshore at Victor Harbor, guests can enjoy the historic horse drawn tram across the causeway to Granite Island.
-Commencing operation in 1894 the service is one of two remaining in the world that operate daily.
-We will also explore the South Australian Whale centre and will cruise past the entry to the mighty Murray River.
+We will also explore the South Australian Whale center and will cruise past the entry to the mighty Murray River.

 Traditional custodians: Ngarrindjeri people